-MAXIMUM RESIDUAL DISINFECTANT LEVEL GOAL (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+(MRDLG): The level of a drinking water disinfectant below which there is no known or expected health risk.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-MREMS/YEAR: Millirems per year.
+mrems/year: Millirems per year.
 A measurement of radiation absorbed by the body.